 The person part of the team is responsible for training the dog to understand how to perform the obstacles cleanly.
 To run clean, the dog must leave the jump bars up, go through tunnels as indicated, hit the contact zones of the contact obstacles (see-saw, dogwalk and A-frame), weave all the poles entering on the correct side and stay on the table in a sit or a down until the table count is completed.
 Good training will result in a dog that does the obstacles quickly, attentively and cleanly.

 The person is also responsible for telling the dog where to go on a course.
 They do this with different cues, both verbal and physical.
 The best trained dog won’t be successful without good direction.
 Agility helps create a deep bond between the person and dog.
 People of all levels of physical ability can enjoy agility and what dog doesn’t love to play with it’s person?
 It is the ultimate dog sport for dog lovers.

 Anne teaches Agility classes at the Introductory, Novice, and Competition-ready levels for all dogs and their owners who want to enjoy this great sport.
-For dogs that already have some agility training and need to increase their attention to their handler’s cues, consider participating in the Focus For Agility classes.
 For dogs that need to improve or develop their jumping ability or are starting out in agility, Anne’s Jump Skills class helps the dogs understand balance, scope, and using their bodies correctly to keep the jump bars up.
+Anne occasionally offers specialty topic classes including Obstacle Discrimination, Contacts and Weaves Skills, and Agility Competition Games.
 Classes are offered at various times during the week, email to enroll and join in the fun!